viziometrics/feature-extraction/README.md

 4. Find the corresponding tweets in ira_tweets_csv_hashed file and save it to twitter_tweets.txt.
 (Make sure to read it with 'utf-8' encoding and save it with 'utf-8' encoding as well)

 ### Extracting Image Features
-1. Load images, resize images to (224, 224, 3) (remain aspect ratio and pad white pixels if the original images are not square), and nomralize input vectors with 'preprocess_input' function from Keras.
+1. Load images, resize images to (224, 224, 3) (remain aspect ratio and pad white pixels if the original images are not square), and nomralize input vectors with `preprocess_input` function from Keras.
 2. Use [ResNet-50](https://keras.io/applications/#resnet50) model (pretrained on ImageNet) to extract visual feature.
-You will get a 2048d vector for each image. ('pooling = 'max'') Save the feature vectors as twitter_img.npy.
+You will get a 2048d vector for each image. (`pooling = 'max'`) Save the feature vectors as twitter_img.npy.

 ### Extracting Text Features
 1. Download the [Glove](https://nlp.stanford.edu/projects/glove/) word embedding model pretrained on twitter data.